How To Read Greens

 When learning how to read a green, you must remember that the line you choose will impact the ball’s speed.
 If you hit the ball harder, you can take more of a direct route to the hole as it will not be impacted by the break quite as much.

-For golfers that hit the ball softly, you may have to play a lot more break so that the ball can take this route and end up near the hole.
+For golfers who hit the ball softly, you may have to play a lot more break so that the ball can take this route and end up near the hole.
 Learning from the other golfers in your group will help you combine what you know about speed and break to hopefully make a few more putts.

 Reading Grain 101

-Reading the grain on a green can be really important at some golf courses.
+Reading the grain on a green can be important at some golf courses.
 The grain will impact the speed of the putt.
 Essentially a putt going down grain will have a higher speed than a putt going against the green.

 Reading grain will require a player to look at the coloration of the putting green.